 My 2nd NYC voyage was made with a group of friends from college.
 We rented an apartment in Hells Kitchen and I remember being frightened by Chinatown, declaring China to be “the last country I ever want to visit.”
 Funny how life has it’s own plans.

 My last time in NYC was with Shleisel— my roommate and partner in crime during the wildest years of my 20’s.
 We’d just discovered our house had an infestation of mice (okay, just one– but it was the size of a donkey), so we set humane mouse traps and went to New York for the weekend.
+I called Terminix to try and exterminate the pests so that they’d be gone by the time we got home.
+I certainly don’t want to arrive home from New York to a house full of mice!!
+We checked out the lirr schedule as it looked pretty cool but we didn’t have time to do it in the end.
 I’m pretty sure we were drunk for most of that time.
 When we came back home, the mouse had stolen all the feta from our traps in preparation for the 17 babies it would eventually birth.
 But that’s a story for another time.

 I’m looking forward to getting back to the place where I first developed a habit of sketchy decisions.
 And I’ve made peace with my birthday.
 Every year just seems to get better and better– even as it poses it’s own unique shitstorms.
 Susie Lindau’s recent post about her perspective on birthdays in the wake of her cancer battle is also an important reminder that we should see each birthday as a victory.

 You’ll be in good hands while I’m gone– Some incredible voices from the blogosphere have agreed to guest post in my absence.
 I know you’ll treat them well.

 How do YOU feel about your birthday?
 Have you had any NYC adventures?
 What’s the one place in the world that you will always return to?